IBM/event-automation/_tutorials/monitor-with-splunk.md

 The tasks in this tutorial help achieve the following goals:

 1. Set up Splunk so that it can access TCP ports for data.
-2. Utilize the `Kafka.spec.JmxTrans` parameter to configure a jmxtrans deployment.
+2. Utilize the `Kafka.spec.JMXTrans` parameter to configure a jmxtrans deployment.

 ### Configure Splunk